What you’ll learn

 To get started, we first scaffold a new API extension in the /extensions/rolesAndTeams folder, via the following command:

-yarn webiny scaffold extension \
+yarn webiny extension \

 --type api \